S o u n d L A B Collection

 I was 14.
 I wanted to make music.
 I was surrounded by music.
 My Father loved Opera and played it incessantly.

-There was rock and roll on the radio waves.
+There was rock and roll everywhere.

 2. Tell me something about your living environment and the musical education.